-Each Fund's investment objective is non-fundamental and may be changed by the Board without shareholder approval upon 60 days' prior written notice to the Fund's shareholders.
+The Fund's investment objective is non-fundamental and may be changed by the Board without shareholder approval upon 60 days' prior written notice to the Fund's shareholders.

-The Funds have adopted the following non-fundamental investment restrictions which may be changed by the Board without the approval of the relevant Fund's shareholders.
-Any changes in a Fund's non-fundamental limitations will be communicated to the Fund's shareholders prior to effectiveness.
+The Fund has adopted the following non-fundamental investment restriction which may be changed by the Board without the approval of the Fund's shareholders.
+Any changes in the Fund's non-fundamental limitations will be communicated to the Fund's shareholders prior to effectiveness.
+The Fund: